Skip to main content

 Is Mojo only for AI or can it be used for other stuff?

-Mojo is a general purpose programming language.
-We use Mojo at Modular to develop AI algorithms, but as we grow Mojo into a superset of Python, you can use it for other things like HPC, data transformations, writing pre/post processing operations, and much more.
-For examples of how Mojo can be used for other general programming tasks, see our Mojo examples.
+Mojo's initial focus is to solve AI programmability challenges.
+However, our goal is to grow Mojo into a general purpose programming language.
+We use Mojo at Modular to develop AI algorithms and GPU kernels, but you can use it for other things like HPC, data transformations, writing pre/post processing operations, and much more.

 Is Mojo interpreted or compiled?